Yoshi2003/ProxyAuthRequired/AWS_README.md

 ## GitHub Actions Workflow

 To automate deployments to Amazon EC2, I set up a GitHub Actions workflow.
-This workflow triggers on every push to the main branch and handles the deployment process seamlessly.
+This workflow triggers on every push to the main branch and handles the deployment process automatically.

 ### Workflow Configuration: `deploy-to-ec2.yml`